dotnet/docs/docs/core/tools/dotnet-tool-update.md

 ## Description

 The `dotnet tool update` command provides a way for you to update .NET Core tools on your machine to the latest stable version of the package.
 The command uninstalls and reinstalls a tool, effectively updating it.
-To use the command, you specify one of the following:
+To use the command, you specify one of the following options:

-* A global tool installed in the default location.
-Use the `--global` option
+* To update a global tool that was installed in the default location, use the `--global` option
-* A global tool installed in a custom location.
-Use the `--tool-path` option.
+* To update a global tool that was installed in a custom location, use the `--tool-path` option.
-* A local tool.
-Omit the `--global` and `--tool-path` options.
+* To update a local tool, omit the `--global` and `--tool-path` options.

 **Local tools are available starting with .NET Core SDK 3.0.**